 Moderator: Julie Cotton

-Our new film series titled CONNECTIONS is an opportunity for students to connect to many of today’s pressing global issues via the penetrating perspectives of contemporary documentary films.
-Students can also engage in thoughtful post-film discussions, and forge deeper learning and social connections with one another.
+Our documentary film series titled CONNECTIONS is an opportunity for our students and others to connect to many of today’s pressing global issues via the penetrating perspectives of contemporary documentary films.
 As the series name implies, the themes for the films will showcase the CONNECTIONS humans have with one another, with our environment, and with other species that share our planet.

-Fall series: $33 member; $36 non-member.
+Spring series: $32 member; $36 non-member.
 NOTE: If seats are available, single tickets will be sold the day of screening.

 Individual films: $11 member; $12 non-member.
 Attendance limited to 50.